 3 There is a large literature on the accuracy of people's perceptions about future levels of Social Security and pension benefits and the implications of lack of knowledge on retirement and saving behavior.
 See Bernheim (1988), Mitchell (1988), Gustman and Steinmeier (2005), Rohwedder and Kleinjans (2006), Dominitz, Hung, and van Soest (2007), and Chan and Huff Stevens (2008).
+See also Lusardi and Mitchell (2009) for an analysis of the link between financial literacy and retirement planning.

 4 See Liebman and Zeckhauser (2004) for a discussion of decision making under complex schedules.
-See Liebman and Zeckhauser (2008) for a review of the literature on contexts in which individuals have difficulties making wise decisions.
+See Beshears et al. (2008) and Liebman and Zeckhauser (2008) for a review of the literature on contexts in which individuals have difficulties making wise decisions.